Convergence of Finite Memory Q-Learning for POMDPs and Near Optimality of Learned Policies under Filter Stability: An Alternative Finite Window Belief-MDP Reduction and its Approximation

-which is the uniform bound on the total variation distance between the posterior distributions of $X_t$ conditioned on the same observation and control action variables $y_{[t,t-N]},u_{[t-1,t-N]}$ when the prior distributions of $X_{t-N}$ are given by $\pi$ and $\pi^*$.
-This constant represents the bound on the distance of two processes with different starting points when they are updated with the same realizations.
+which is the expected bound on the total variation distance between the posterior distributions of $X_{t+N}$ conditioned on the same observation and control action variables $Y_{[t,t+N]},U_{[t,t+N-1]}$ when the prior distributions of $X_{t}$ are given by $\pi_t^-$ and $\pi^*$.
+The expectation is with respect to the random realizations of $\pi_t^-$ and $Y_{[t,t+N]},U_{[t,t+N-1]}$ under the true dynamics of the system when the prior distribution of $x_0$ is given by $\pi_0^-$.
+This constant represents the bound on the distance of two processes with different starting points when they are updated with the same observation and action processes under same policy.
 This is related to the filter stability problem, which will be discussed in Section \ref{secfilterStable}.

+For the remaining of the paper, we will drop the $N$ dependence and denote the term by $L_t$.